YinanWang-iis/Region-Resolved-Machine-Learning-of-XANES/README.md

 ## Notes on reproducibility

 - Random seeds are fixed where applicable to ensure reproducible results.
-- Spectral features are selected by energy-window names, not by positional column indices.
+- Spectral features are selected using named energy windows rather than positional column indices.
 - Grouped validation uses parsed `configuration_id` values so that spectra from the same configuration remain in the same fold.
 - The released processed dataset is sufficient to reproduce the machine-learning